Continue with Facebook

 In some cases, medications you’re taking to treat lupus can be the cause of swallowing problems.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can sometimes cause stomach lesions (ulcers), which can lead to acid reflux or GERD.
 Reflux, in turn, can cause swallowing problems.
-You should avoid taking these medications on an empty stomach, and your doctor may recommend antacid medication if you experience heartburn with these medications.
+You should avoid taking these medications on an empty stomach.
+Your doctor may recommend antacid medication if you experience heartburn with these medications.

-Another possible cause of dysphagia in people living with lupus is Candidiasis, a fungal infection of the esophagus caused by Candida albicans.
+Another possible cause of dysphagia in people living with lupus is candidiasis.
+This fungal infection of the esophagus is caused by Candida albicans.
 Candidiasis is frequently seen in people who are immunosuppressed.
-Corticosteroids, one of the main immunosuppressive drugs used in the treatment of SLE, can increase a person’s risk of candidiasis.
+Corticosteroids, one of the main immunosuppressive drugs used in the treatment of SLE, can increase the risk of candidiasis.

 Talk to your doctor about your symptoms.
-They may order some tests to figure out what's going on and then suggest the right treatment.
+They might want to order some tests to figure out what’s going on and then suggest the right treatment.

 A speech-language pathologist (SLP) is a therapist specially trained to help people with speech and swallowing problems.
-They can work with your doctor to help identify the cause of your swallowing difficulties, and they can recommend treatment and management options tailored to your specific problem.
+They can work with your doctor to help identify the cause of your swallowing difficulties.
+They can also recommend treatment and management options tailored to your specific problem.

-Swallowing requires the coordination of many muscles that may be affected by lupus, including those of your tongue, cheeks, lips, mouth, and throat.
+Swallowing requires the coordination of many muscles that may be affected by lupus.
+This includes the muscles of your tongue, cheeks, lips, mouth, and throat.
 Your SLP can guide you through exercises to improve strength, mobility, and control of the muscles you use for swallowing.
 They may include tongue-strengthening exercises, larynx-closure exercises, and lip-closure exercises.

-To make eating and swallowing food easier, cut it into small pieces, chew it thoroughly, and eat slowly.
-Also, having smaller, more frequent meals instead of large meals makes swallowing food easier.
+To make eating and swallowing easier, cut food into small pieces, chew it thoroughly, and eat slowly.
+Also, eating smaller, more frequent meals instead of large meals makes swallowing food easier.

 You may need to change the texture of the foods you eat to make them easier to swallow.
 Softening your foods can make chewing easier.
-If you are having trouble drinking liquids, adding thickening powder to them may help.
+If you’re having trouble drinking liquids, adding thickening powder to them may help.

 While strategies to manage dysphagia can help, treating the underlying disease causing the symptom is essential.
-Bringing systemic inflammation under control can help reduce the inflammation of the esophagus that is causing dysphagia.
+Bringing systemic inflammation under control can help reduce the esophageal inflammation that’s causing dysphagia.

-Sometimes, treatments to reduce inflammation and control lupus symptoms can have side effects that may lead to swallowing difficulties.
-Immunosuppressants and corticosteroids, for example, can lead to a higher risk of infections, including infection of the esophagus, which can result in dysphagia.
-Your rheumatologist or other health care provider can help you understand how to balance the benefits and risks of any treatment to best control your lupus and your swallowing problems.
+Sometimes, treatments to reduce inflammation and control lupus symptoms can have side effects that may lead to swallowing problems.
+Immunosuppressants and corticosteroids, for example, can lead to a higher risk of infections.
+This may include infection of the esophagus, which can result in dysphagia.
+Your rheumatologist or other healthcare provider can help you understand how to balance the benefits and risks of any treatment to help you best control your lupus and swallowing problems.

 Get updates directly to your inbox.